symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 With Catapult, most of the previously available NIS1 features have evolved.
 This document will help you **upgrade your application** previous NIS1 features, to the newly available Catapult technology.

-.. note:: This guide is a live document.
+.. note:: This guide is a living document.
 The information could change as Catapult development advances.

 ************
 Test network